Frequently Asked Questions

 -

-As part of MTG’s mission to expose new audiences, Los Angeles area high school students, who are prepared in advance with a visit from a company member, are invited to attend the performances free of charge.
+As part of Musical Theatre Guild’s mission to expose new audiences, Los Angeles area high school students, who are prepared in advance with a visit from a company member, are invited to attend the performances free of charge.

-In 2000, MTG, in partnership with the Music Center of Los Angeles Education Division, began a series of unique in-school programs, using the elements of Musical Theatre as a teaching tool.
+In 2000, Musical Theatre Guild, in partnership with the Music Center of Los Angeles Education Division, began a series of unique in-school programs, using the elements of Musical Theatre as a teaching tool.
 Their debut program, The History of Musical Theatre, introduces students from all cultural backgrounds to this popular and inclusive American art form.
 Additional programs followed.
-From The Page To The Stage uses musicals based on literary sources to encourage reading and Revolution! which premiered in 2018, incorporates historical characters and events from the musical theatre repertory to teach American history.
+From the Page to the Stage uses musicals based on literary sources to encourage reading and Revolution! which premiered in 2018, incorporates historical characters and events from the musical theatre repertory to teach American history.
 The programs have been utilized successfully in Migrant Education and English Language Development programs.
 Click here for more information.

-Universities may also inquire about MTG Members giving their music students Master Classes.
-To learn how you can bring MTG to your school please email [email protected].
+Universities may also inquire about Musical Theatre Guild Members giving their music students master classes.
+To learn how you can bring Musical Theatre Guild to your school please email [email protected].